 1. Get a puddle jumper.

 My number one thing to take with you is the puddle jumper.
 We don’t leave home without this every single time we go to the pool, let alone the waterpark.
 The puddle jumper is United States Coast Guard approved!
 It’s also non-restricting.
-My kids have such freedom with it and it gives them confidence.
+My kids have such freedom with it, and it gives them confidence.
 For this mom, it also gives me peace of mind.
 Of course, I still keep my eyes on my kids but since they’re going down waterslides and riding the lazy river – I know they’re protected.
 I was asked a number of times while we were there, where I got the life vest.
 (I got it here.)
 It’s amazing, folks!

-2. Pack a lunch and a snack.
+2. Pack lunch and a snack.

-If your waterpark doesn’t allow food inside, they may have special circumstances where you can bring food in.
+If your waterpark doesn’t allow food inside, they may have exceptional circumstances where you can bring food in.
 Zoombezi Bay allows you to store your cooler near the entrance and use the zoo that is attached to picnic.
 Here’s what their rules are.

-Due to limited acreage Zoombezi Bay does not offer public picnic areas.
+“Due to limited acreage, Zoombezi Bay does not offer public picnic areas.
 Guests are not permitted to bring food into Zoombezi Bay however, we do provide a cooler storage area for guests located at the entrance to Zoombezi Bay.
 Your admission to Zoombezi Bay will allow you to exit the park to enjoy your packed meal at the Zoo and re-enter when you finish.
-Guests are permitted to bring in bottled water.
+Guests are permitted to bring in bottled water.”

 3. Bring a wagon.